Your burger is not fully cooked just because it has sizzled for a while on the grill.

 Cutting into a burger

 If you do not have a thermometer in your kitchen, remove the burger from the grill or pan and cut it.
-If the middle is pink, it’s a rare burger.
+If the middle is dark pink, it’s a rare burger.

 It is better to cut and see how your burger looks inside than guessing.